-Many people prefer active traps because they make it unnecessary for you to act as live bait.
+Many people prefer active traps over passive ones because you don’t need to act as live bait with active traps.

-The use of artificial bait makes active traps more effective in environments that are not often inhabited where bed bugs would otherwise go into hiding.
+The use of artificial baits make active traps more effective in areas that are not always occupied, where bed bugs would otherwise just go into hiding until people show up.

 Bait: Heat, CO2, and pheromones

 Lure Refills: One pheromone lure lasts 7 nights – pack of 4 included.

 Relative Price: $$$$

 Rating: 4.8 / 5.0